What is the best day to move house?

 Why do people prefer moving on Fridays?

 Friday is the most popular day to move house for two reasons.
 Firstly, people like it as it allows them the weekend to unpack and settle into their new home without taking too much time off work.
-Secondly, because Friday is popular with so many people other people are forced into moving on a Friday because they are in a housing chain.
+Secondly, because Friday is popular with so many people, those buying in a housing chain are often forced to move on a Friday.

 Why should I try to avoid moving on a Friday?